lewagon/dotfiles/01-Ruby/01-Programming-basics/03-What-your-name/README.md

 Again, ask yourself these questions and make sure you can answer all of them:

 ### on variable
-* What are the variables in my code ?
+* What are the variables in your code ?
-* Where do I assign values to these variables and where do I use them ?
+* Where do you assign values to these variables and where do you use them ?
-* The 3 variables `first_name`, `middle_name`, and `last_name` are only defined in the `#name_from_terminal` method.
-Are they available outside this method ?
 * What's the scope of a variable ?

 ### on methods
-* What are the methods in my program ?
-Where do I define them ?
+* What is the method of your program ?
+Where do you define it ?
-* Where do I call them and with which arguments ?
+* Where do you call this method and with which arguments ?
-* What's the flow of my program when I try to read it line by line ?
+* What's the flow of your program when you try to read it line by line ?

 ### on strings
 * What's string interpolation ?
-What's the syntax to "include" some ruby expression in a string ?
+What's the syntax to "insert" some ruby expression in a string ?
 * What's the difference between single-quotes `''` or double-quotes `""` when using string interpolation ?